frederic-perez/AmE-dictionary/data/dictionary.md

 __food-handler’s permit__
 __foodie__ _A foodie and a friend._
 __foodstuffs__
-__fool’s errand__ :two::hammer: _It would be a fool’s errand for anyone inside the party to primary him._
+__fool’s errand__ _idiom_ :two: A task that has little to no chance of being successful or beneficial. _Giving the baby a bath before he eats spaghetti is a fool’s errand._ _It would be a fool’s errand for anyone inside the party to primary him._
 __fool’s game__
 __fool’s gold__
 __fool<sup>1</sup>__ _n_